josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 - Unmanaged native areas that are wild.
 Check annually before invasives seed/flower.
 - Unmanaged invasive areas that are contained.
 Check annually (no seeds/flowers/vine runners).

-Note: example of unmanaged invasive is wintercreeper with no trees, or a smothered area.
+Note: example of unmanaged invasive is Fortune's Spindle with no trees, or a smothered area.

 #### Divide and Conquer